FMorschel/essential_lints/README.md

-# basic_lints
+# essential_lints

-This package provides basic lints that help Dart/Flutter developers along with fixes for them.
+This package provides some basic lints that help Dart/Flutter developers along with fixes for them.

 This is currently a placeholder for an under-construction package.